Visitors to your meetings

 This insurance covers any accidental injury or property damage caused by one of our members.
 This includes members, parent helpers and anyone at the meeting who's not a third party or representing another organisation.

-- Visitors are covered by this insurance if they are coming to your meeting as a volunteer and they are not representing another organisation.
+- Visitors are covered by this insurance if they're coming to your meeting as a volunteer and they're not representing another organisation.

-- If your visitor is a member of another organisation or a paid professional, they will not be covered and will need their own public liability insurance.
-This is because our insurance does not cover third parties.
+- If your visitor is a member of another organisation or a paid professional, they'll not be covered and will need their own public liability insurance.
+This is because our insurance doesn't cover third parties.

 Examples of what our insurance covers